VIRTUAL Fall Protection Competent Person

 This is a VIRTUAL, instructor-led, two-day course.
 The class will take place with a live Honeywell instructor through a virtual platform (A direct link to the training is sent after registration).
 Testing and certificate download will be through Litmos: https://honeywelltraining.litmos.com (Accounts are created upon registration).

-Honeywell virtual classes are limited to 10 to keep the personal interaction between students and the instructor.
+Honeywell virtual classes are limited to keep the personal interaction between students and the instructor.

 - A personal computer with a strong internet connection.